paulrouget/servo-embedding-api/README.md

 A `Viewport` is where a web page is drawn.

-A `Viewport` has a coordinate, a size and a z-index.

 A `PipelinePreview` is a special type of `Viewport` that can mirror a pipeline from another Browser.
 Its dimension don't affect the page layout.

+All `Viewport`s and `PipelinePreview`s have a coordinate, a size, a z-index, an opacity and a background color.
+All these properties can be changed and animated.

 All `Viewport`s and `PipelinePreview`s are render and clipped by the `Compositor`.